PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 ## Bio

-I am (painfully) English, to the point where I would love to have some culture and traditions other than crumpets, tea and my deep love of marmite.
-I was born in London and grew up in Surrey (aka the South East of the UK).
+I am (painfully) English, to the point where I would love to have some culture and traditions other than crumpets, tea and my deep love of Marmite.
+I was born in London and grew up in Surrey (AKA the South East of the UK).
 At the end of 2020 I moved to Africa to live with my boyfriend George.
-We lived in Dakar, Senegal for a bit and now we are based in Kinshasa, the capital of the Democratic Republic of Congo- and who knows where we will end up next.
+We lived in Dakar, Senegal for a bit and now we are based in Kinshasa, the capital of the Democratic Republic of Congo - and who knows where we will end up next.

 I am apart of the Design team, specialising in visual flare, aka branding and hedgehogs.
 Basically, I take all the character of our company and the team and push it into the visuals.
 PostHog is my first ofically 'job' job, but during my time at university I created my own bespoke t-shirt painting business and worked as a brand designer for 3 Oxford Balls.